Not Your Usual Turkey Recipe: Smoked Turkey Necks

 - Choose from among wire brushes to clean your smoker quickly and thoroughly.

-Step-by-Step Instructions For Smoking Awesome Turkey Necks
+Step-by-Step Instructions For Smoked Turkey Necks

 Would we be repeating the obvious if we told you that your first task requires a visit to the grocery store?
 Of course, if you love buying stuff on the Internet, you can find great pricing online--as long as you don’t mind frozen turkey necks.
 But if you’re a purist and require your meat to be a fresh as the moment it left the meat-packing plant, it's your call.
 Ready to follow our easy turkey neck smoking steps?
 The cooking time isn't long, so don't skip any!